matheusIACreator/matheusIACreator/README.md

 - Full-stack application development with Next.js, React, and TypeScript
 - Leadership in internal chatbot development
-- Creation of internal component library (40% reduction in dev time)
 - Work with cloud platforms (AWS, Azure, GCP)

 ---